dmanojbaba/splunk-command-newrelic-nrql/README.md

-# Splunk Command NewRelic NRQL
+# Splunk Command New Relic NRQL
-The [NewRelic NRQL](https://docs.newrelic.com/docs/query-data/nrql-new-relic-query-language/getting-started/introduction-nrql) Command for Splunk app contains the Splunk Generating Command `nrql` which queries New Relic and generates Splunk reports from the query results returned.
+The [New Relic NRQL](https://docs.newrelic.com/docs/query-data/nrql-new-relic-query-language/getting-started/introduction-nrql) Command for Splunk app contains the Splunk Generating Command `nrql` which queries New Relic and generates Splunk reports from the query results returned.

 ## Syntax:
 ```